Try My Sudoku Tips And Become A Better Sudoku Solver!

 In my example at the left, the hidden quads circled in red are 1, 5, 6, and 8.
 It is safe to remove the extra digits (3,4,7,9) from these four cells.

 I hope these Sudoku tips will help you in your quest to become a professional Sudoku puzzle solver.
+For more advanced Sudoku Tips, read my pages below.

 Learn the Sudoku X-Wing to solve some tough puzzles.